MightyTedKim/studyResource/README.md

 > toy)_dashboard_practice_20180328~20180506

 ```
-to lazy for repeating works, made made a dashboard with Flexdashboard
+was too lazy for repeating works, made made a dashboard with Flexdashboard
 ```